oduwsdl/archive_profiles/archives/test/README.md

 # Test Archive

-A test archive that does not exist.
-All the entries are fake and meant for testing and feedback purposes only.
+A test archive that has a few small sample CDX files in it.

 Home Page: http://example.com/